 Planning on starting an online business?
-Confused if you should open a Nodal, Escrow or Current account?
-We’ll help you understand what each of these terms means and which accounts best suits your business type.
+Confused if you should open a Nodal, Escrow, or Current account?
+We’ll help you understand what each of these terms means and which accounts best suit your business type.

 Before that, let’s take a step back and understand how it all started.

 If you were running a business two decades back, everything – from receiving payments from customers to making payouts to vendors would mostly be done through cash or bank cheques.
 And, opening, managing a bank account was tedious and time-consuming.